-Billy Yank by Bell Irvin Wiley.
-This is a companion volume to Johnny Reb (also worth reading), and provides a good description of the soldier’s day to day existence.
+The Life of Billy Yank: The Common Soldier of the Union by Bell Irvin Wiley.
+This is a companion volume to Johnny Reb (also worth reading) and provides a good description of the soldier’s day to day existence.
+(HR)

 Corporal Si Klegg and his Pard.
-“How they lived and talked, and what they did and suffered, while fighting for the flag.”
+By Wilbur F. Hinman “How they lived and talked, and what they did and suffered, while fighting for the flag.”
 By Wilbur F. Hinman.
 A conversational, idiomatic account of miseries and small triumphs.
+(HR)

 Battle in the Civil War by Paddy Griffith.
-This is an excellent description of tactics and military practice that helps demystify battle drill.
+This is a 1989 update of Griffith’s 1986 book “Rally Once Again” – both versions an excellent description of tactics and military practice that helps demystify battle drill.
 Comic book style (aimed, we presume, at the infantry soldier), usually found in National Park Service bookstores at larger battlefields.

-Several books over the Irish Brigade, though few focus strictly on the 28th.
-In these accounts, the regiment is often lumped in with the 63rd, 69th and 88th New York and the 116th Pennsylvania.
+A number of books cover the Irish Brigade, though few focus strictly on the 28th Mass.
+In these accounts, the Regiment is often lumped in with the 63rd, 69th and 88th New York and the 116th Pennsylvania.